 Onions have a reputation for being the most common vegetable on Earth.
 Their sugar content ranges from almost 4 grams to more than 5 grams of sugar.
 Green tops (4.95 grams) and sweet onions (5 grams) are among the varieties of onions to use in moderation due to their high sugar content.

 Starchy vegetables raise your blood sugar more than nonstarchy vegetables.
 Starchy vegetables are not bad for your health, but they generally contain more sugar than nonstarchy vegetables.
 The good news is that starchy vegetables contain fiber as well that will fill you up and make you feel fuller, longer.
-If you’re counting carbs or you are a diabetic, beware that these vegetables contain more sugar than leafy, green vegetables, which contain more water.
+If you're counting carbs or you have diabetes, beware that these vegetables contain more sugar than leafy, green vegetables, which contain more water.
 Examples of starchy vegetables include peas, winter squash, potatoes and corn.

 - Healthaliciousness.com: Vegetables